avishayil/react-native-restart/CONTRIBUTING.md

 ## Development Process

-I am an individual wokring on this project, all the work is public and presented on GitHub.
+I am an individual working on this project, all the work is public and presented on GitHub.

 ### Development workflow